Mutugiii/BlogPosts/README.md

 # Microblog

 ## Description
-This is a python flask crud web app that allows a user to sign up and post, view and provide feedback on various Microbloges that are posted by other users
+This is a python flask crud web app that allows a user to sign up and post, view and provide feedback on various Microblog that are posted by other users

 ## Author